luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### #33 Former interview question: Flatten Iterators

+{% include admonition.html
+type="Question"
+body="

-> Given an iterator of iterators, implement an interleaving iterator
+Given an iterator of iterators, implement an interleaving iterator.<br>
->
-> In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
-The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.
+In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
+The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.<br>
-> Given an iterator of iterators, implement an interleaving iterator that takes in an iterator of iterators, and emits elements from the nested iterators in interleaved order.
-That is, if we had the iterators i and j iterating over the elements [ia, ib, ic] and [ja, jb] respectively, the order in which your interleaving iterator should emit the elements would be [ia, ja, ib, jb, ic].
+Given an iterator of iterators, implement an interleaving iterator that takes in an iterator of iterators, and emits elements from the nested iterators in interleaved order.
+That is, if we had the iterators i and j iterating over the elements [ia, ib, ic] and [ja, jb] respectively, the order in which your interleaving iterator should emit the elements would be [ia, ja, ib, jb, ic].<br>
->
-> Your interleaving iterator should implement the Iterator interface, take in the iterator of iterators in its constructor, and provide the next and hasNext methods.
-Assume that there are no additional methods offered by the iterator.
+Your interleaving iterator should implement the Iterator interface, take in the iterator of iterators in its constructor, and provide the next and hasNext methods.
+Assume that there are no additional methods offered by the iterator.<br>
->
-> Given the following three iterators put into an array of iterators…
+Given the following three iterators put into an array of iterators… "
+%}

 This one was easier, took me 10 minutes, mostly to remember the iterator syntax